kettanaito/react-advanced-form/docs/FAQ.md

 <details>
   <summary>Why <code>action</code> should always return a Promise?</summary>
   <p>Forms are used to request the data from a user in a pleasant way, and transform/translate it afterward.
 It's rare you would use a form for something different.
 Considering that, React Advanced Form is specifically designed to handle asynchronous nature of data transition during the workflow with the form.
 This also gives you a granular control over how your request is being handled, so you can change the UI respectively.
-Read more about <a href="./submit.md#callback-methods">submit callback methods</a>.</p>
+Read more about submit callback methods.</p>
   <p>However, React Advanced Form never enforces you to handle things in one way only.
-You can use it without any  <code>action</code> specified at all, <a href="./submit.md">handling the submit manually</a>.
+You can use it without any  <code>action</code> specified at all, <a href="./components/Form/submit.md">handling the submit manually</a>.
 You still benefit from all the features of React Advanced Form in this case.</p>
 </details>